-When mounted to a printing cylinder, image carriers created flat stretch and distort your image.
+When mounted to a printing cylinder, image carriers can stretch and distort your image.
 You can learn how to calculate and compensate for the distortion -- or opt for In-The-Round, continuous print image carriers that are distortion-free.

 2. Web-Fed Substrate Materials

 The rolling design of the flexographic printing press allows for continuous substrate materials (in roll form) to be fed through the machine.

-This feature of flexography is what allows for the continuous printing process that can achieve high speeds, maintain accuracy, and efficiently produce large print runs.
+This flexography feature allows for the continuous printing process that can achieve high speeds, maintain accuracy, and efficiently produce large print runs.

 3. The Flexographic Printing Press

-- Unwind and Infeed - A roll of the substrate is fed into the printing press.
+- Unwind and Infeed - The substrate roll is fed into the printing press.
 Tension must be kept taught to prevent slack which can cause wrinkling, misregistration, web breaks, and other print defects.

 - Enclosed Doctor Blade Inking System - A continuous cycling pump fills the enclosed chamber with ink.
 The ink is transferred onto the anilox roll with any excess removed by the doctor blade.
 The ink cycles in and out of the enclosed system during printing.
 To learn more about the ins and outs of ink, we've created an Ink 101 Guide, too!